zibz0017/QuartzVault/content/Jewish History/Jewish History in Poland.md

 1. Includes [[#Peshischa]], [[#Kotzk]], [[#Piaseczno (Piacezna) Rebbe|Piaseczno]] (commonly spelled Piacezna, even though Piaseczno is the way the name of the town is spelled) and [[#Ger]] (which may be the most popular and well known form a chassidus). [^29]
 ## The Chozeh of Lublin
 1. Originally started in the 1700s with the Chozeh of Lublin, Rav Yaakov Yitzchak Horowitz. [^29]
 2. The Chozeh was called this because he was able to “see” things (meaning, he had ruach hakodesh).
-The story goes that he had this because he was very makpid on shmiras einayim. [^29]
+The story goes that he had this because he was very מקפיד on shmiras einayim. [^29]
 3. Chassidus was centered around the simple Jew. [^29]
 4. The תורה from them contains a lot of derush. [^29]
 ## Peshischa